import math

 pd.Series

-The track in degrees, -180 to 180, positive clockwise from geographic north
+The track in degrees, in the range 0 to 360, positive clockwise from geographic

 """